 Paul Dahm, Brainfood's executive director, has more than ten years of nonprofit fund-raising and management experience.
 Prior to joining Brainfood in 2003, Dahm spent two years as a director at Orr Associates, a consulting firm serving the nonprofit community, where he advised a range of organizations such as The National Mentoring Partnership, Gallaudet University, The U.S. Navy Memorial, Youth I.N.C. and the American Bar Association.
 Previous to Orr Associates, Dahm worked for the Make-A-Wish Foundation as the Community Relations Director for the Washington Metro Area and the Associate Director with overall responsibility for fundraising, community relations, and program services in the Baltimore Metro Area.

 Luisa graduated from Clark University with a Bachelors in Race and Ethnic Studies.
 Before beginning college, she spent a year living, exploring, and working in Israel, teaching English at a local elementary school.
-Luisa has more than 4 years of experience working creatively with youth, including working at a fiber arts school, a summer camp, and creating and running photography workshops for children in Argentina.
+Luisa has many years of experience working creatively with youth, including working at a fiber arts school, a teen enirchment program, and creating and running photography workshops for children in Argentina.

-Originally from Philadelphia, she recently moved to D.C. as an AVODAH Fellow and is thrilled to incorporate her passions for cooking, eating, photography and crafting into her work at Brainfood
+Originally from Philadelphia, she moved to D.C to incorporate her passions for cooking, eating, and youth into her work at Brainfood.

 Carina Gervacio, Program Director, graduated from the University of Virginia with a BA in Comparative Literature and Environmental Thought and Practice.
 Prior to joining Brainfood in 2005, Carina worked with several environmental non-profit organizations, including the Southern Environmental Law Center and, most recently, the League of Conservation Voters.
 Carina first gained experience with youth development as a volunteer for Migrant Aid, an English tutoring program for migrant youth and adults in central Virginia.
 Brainfood brings together two of her favorite things: food and working with high school youth.